 See the full FAQ section including questions about Elmwood as well as ordering and shipping questions.

 I would like countertops, an island bar or table top made out of wood.
 How can you help me?

-Elmwood Reclaimed Timber creates custom counter tops, table tops and bar tops out of any of our reclaimed woods offered and cut them to any dimension desired.
-We will glue, sand and cut to size any countertop, bar top or table top to your design specifications as well as shape your counter or tabletop with a variety of edges.
+Elmwood Reclaimed Timber creates custom wooden countertops, wood tabletops and bar tops.
+We offer reclaimed wood countertops out of any of our reclaimed wood products and cut them to your dimensions.
+We will glue, sand and cut to size any countertop, bar top or wood tabletop to your design specifications, as well as shape your tabletop or countertop material with a variety of edges.
 Whether you are looking for a rustic oak top for a harvest table or a very refined, ultra-modern cherry or walnut top, we have the ability to create almost any look desired.

 Can you accommodate sink cutouts in kitchen countertops?

 The short answer is, yes.
 If you or your contractor can send us a template, we are happy to make sink cutouts.
 It may, however, be advisable to do sink and faucet cutouts on site if your team is capable and comfortable with this to ensure that you are fitting the top with the exact hardware you have on site.

 We have several options available for sealing and finishing wooden countertops.
 We have natural oils that can provide a food safe wood surface that can be used for food preparation, as well as more durable commercial grade finish products that will seal the wood and prevent water from penetrating the wood’s surface.

 Wooden countertops (and reclaimed wood countertops) are typically just as easy to maintain as other countertop materials.
 When natural oil finish is used, the surface can be re-oiled over time to keep the surface looking as good as it did the day it was installed.